Bidean nam Bian & Stob Coire

 The main car park for this hike is the one

-with the large cairn where the tour buses stop,
+with the large cairn where the tour buses stop.

-the car park.
+peaks closest to the car park.

 The main hiking route is to make your way

-the two peaks, up past a number of waterfalls,
+side gully, up past a number of waterfalls,

 turn right close to the top of the waterfalls